tarantool/doc/doc/enterprise/dev.rst

   Tarantool Cartridge.

-Further on, this guide focuses on Enterprise-specific developer features available on top of the open-source Tarantool version with the Tarantool Cartridge framework:
+Further on, this guide focuses on Enterprise-specific developer features available on top of Tarantool Community Edition with the Tarantool Cartridge framework:

 * :ref:`LDAP authorization in the web interface <ldap_auth>`,
 * :ref:`environment-independent applications <enterprise-env-independent-apps>`,